Standard format for site data pages

 and other items of technical information appear here.

-NOTE: The year of installation may not be the same as the year of casting of the bells (which may be indicated in the Remarks block above).
-In the case of an instrument containing bells by multiple founders, none of which contributed enough to qualify individually for the initial (or only) phase of the instrument, those bells may have been cast in a multiple different years, and will usually be described as such in the Remarks block.
+The year of installation may not be the same as the year of casting of the bells (which may be indicated in the Remarks block above), but the database does not contain a field for that fact.
+In the case of an instrument containing bells by multiple founders, none of which contributed enough to qualify individually for the initial (or only) phase of the instrument, those bells may have been cast in a several different years, and will usually be described as such in the Remarks block.
 Such a multi-founder phase will have only a single line in a Condensed Information Listing within standard or custom hardcopy/PDFs, and only a single entry in the Technical data block of a site data page, but may have multiple entries in foundry indexes and corresponding partial phases in the Links block of that page.

 Auxiliary mechanisms are encoded as single capital letters, which may be preceded by "n" to indicate that they are inoperative or no longer present.
 A number after a code letter indicates the number of bells operated by that mechanism when it does not operate on the whole instrument.
 Possible code letters are as follows: